Are you in bed at the moment, awake and looking for help to fall asleep?

 - Have you been in bed for a long time trying to sleep?
 If so, get up for 10 minutes.
 Sit in another room with dim lighting, read a book or do something relaxing.
 No screens though!

-- Are you feeling sweaty or sticky?
+- Are you feeling sweaty, hot or uncomfortable?
 Have a quick warm shower or wash in low lighting.

 - Go back to bed (or stay in bed) and do the relaxation exercise below until you fall asleep.